 Job specifications are a crucial part of your recruitment process – not just to attract capable candidates but also to properly signpost to them who you are and what the experience of the role will be like.
 A good job spec increases your match rate and helps a candidate commit to applying to work with you!

 Every job is different.
 Every company is different.
 There’s no clear set of rules or template that is going to convey everything you do, and how you do it, to potential candidates.
 So no, this guide won’t write your job specification for you!
-It will however help you write a job specification that attracts amazing talent for your vacancies, and helps you face the talent shortage head on.
+It will, however, help you write a job specification that attracts amazing talent for your vacancies.Â

 What is the difference between job specifications and job descriptions?

-Whenever you’re hiring for a new position, you’ll need to write what’s known as a job specification – often shortened to job spec.
+Whenever you’re hiring for a new position, you’ll need to write what’s known as a job specification – often shortened to ‘job spec’.
 This is where you outline the qualifications, experience, and skills you need in that role.

 Job specifications are different to job descriptions, though in some places in the world they’re terms that are used interchangeably.
 A job specification and a job description are doing different things in the hiring process:

-• A job description outlines the role itself, the responsibilities of the role, and the different work relationships around the organisation.
+- A job description outlines the role itself, the responsibilities of the role, and the different work relationships around the organisation.
 It’s more about explaining what the job is and what it’ll entail.

-• A job specification explains what you’re hiring for, which gives candidates going for the job a clear idea of what you value and what you’re seeking in your next hire.
+- A job specification explains what you’re hiring for, which gives candidates going for the job a clear idea of what you value and what you’re seeking in your next hire.

-Salt’s guide to writing a job specification
+Salt’s ultimate guide to writing a job specificationÂ

 Our guide will help you prioritise what matters most when hiring a new role, and help you take a step back and reconsider your job specs of the past.
-Many Job specification guides don’t address biases, with qualifications and certifications easier to measure than transferable skills and experience-based skills.
+Many job specification guides don’t address biases, with qualifications and certifications easier to measure than transferable skills and experience-based skills.
 This can lead to talented people being overlooked or not applying for jobs they could excel in.
 To increase diversity and talent in your workforce, consider addressing these biases.
 Want to diversify your workforce and broaden your talent pools?
 Consider a skills-based hiring approach.

 Every job is different, so is every job specification!
 There are many ways to write a job spec, and what’s most important depends on the specifics of the role you’re hiring for.